 “The House that Leadbetter Built”

-Hillcrest Hall Country Inn was built about 1910 as a home for the Leadbetter family in the southwest part of Port Hood.
+Hillcrest Hall was built about 1910 as a home for the Leadbetter family in the southwest part of Port Hood.
 Ebenezer Leadbetter’s enormous three-storey house is a survivor from the age of coal, and proclaims the prosperity of immigrant miners with Danish and Bulgarian names among the Highland Scots.
-When the big mine was in operation, the buoyant economy affected the whole area.
+When the “big mine” was in operation, the buoyant economy affected the whole area.
 It is said that the population doubled, with miners attracted from Cumberland and Pictou counties on the mainland, as well as from Europe.

-Ebenezer Oscar Leadbetter (1877-1955) was born in Port Hood where he grew to be financially shrewd and successful.
-His parents, David Leadbetter and Mary MacKinnon of Northeast Margaree, left for the U.S. when he was only 14, but Ebenezer stayed.
-He taught school in 1898 at Glencoe Station, and, when the big mine began operations about 1901, he foresaw a future as a merchant.
-He first purchased land and built a store and barn on the lower side of the road at Little River, Port Hood, opposite Sam Smith’s farm.
+Ebenezer Oscar Leadbetter (1877-1955) was born in Port Hood where he grew to be financially successful.
+His parents, David Leadbetter and Mary MacKinnon of Northeast Margaree, left for the U.S. when he was only 14, but Ebenezer stayed behind.
+He taught school in 1898 at Glencoe Station and, when the big mine began operations about 1901, he foresaw a future as a merchant.
+He first purchased land and built a store and a barn on the lower side of the road at Little River, Port Hood, opposite Sam Smith’s farm.
 Both buildings are now gone; erosion by the sea has even altered the coast so that some of the land on which they stood has crumbled and disappeared.

 At that time, Port Hood was electrified by the mining company’s generator, which served some homes and supplied street lighting.
 When the sea flooded the mine, the company left and the electricity ceased.
 People had to revert to oil lamps.
 Mrs. Dan Collie MacDonald remembers the original electrical fittings, some usable, when her family rented the Leadbetter buildings in July 1938.
 Water was supplied by an artesian well behind the house, piped to a large tank in the basement.
 Pressure to supply water to the first and second floors was maintained by a hand pump.
 Years later, Dan Collie MacDonald replaced that system with a well and an electric pump.